 Inspiration comes from the family.

-“My parents continue to inspire me to be the best surgeon that I can be everyday.
-They met in medical school and came to the United States for residency.
+“My parents continue to inspire me to be the best surgeon that I can be every day.
+They met in medical school and came to the United States to do their residency.
 My mother had me and my brother while she was still an OB-GYN resident, and she once told me that she studied for her exams while holding me in one arm and my brother in the other.
 They were wholly devoted to their patients and I hope to live up to that example.”